lars-t-hansen/Jobanalyzer/sonalyze/DESIGN.md

 Or, they use more than 1/4 of the CPUs or 1/2 of the RAM.
 (Maybe.)

-lsjobs --deadweight
+sonalyze bughunt

-Zombies, forever-running `top` processes...
+Zombies, forever-running `top` processes, defuncts, ...